April 1, 2019

 ADHD brains are wired to seek dopamine (the pleasure center of the brain) due to their deficiency in dopamine production.
 Carbs trigger the dopamine release in the brain and processed foods are chemically designed to maximize the stimulation of dopamine to ensure “you can’t stop at just one.”
 This makes it especially difficult for many people to resist, especially the ADHD brain.
 Dopamine is also required to regulate attention so people with ADHD may seek foods that stimulate dopamine production after a period of focusing or working on tasks.

 This is a hallmark of both ADHD and binge eating disorder.
-You act first, ask questions later.
+You act first, and ask questions later.
 That makes the combination of ADHD and overeating particularly daunting.
 Urges happen and are acted upon automatically outside of awareness.

 Boredom, Restlessness and Stimulation Seeking